cweiske/jsonmapper/README.rst

 Example
 =======
-JSON from a address book web service:
+JSON from an address book web service:

 .. code:: javascript